ECE884Group1/ECE884_Final_Project/README.md

     ```

 ## Usage
 You can run 'Cartpole_Baseline.py' and 'Mountain_Car_baseline.py' as a baseline for the proposed loss.
-Their primary purpose is to implement and evaluate the affect of depth and with in a Deep Q-Network for both the environments viz.
+Their primary purpose is to implement and evaluate the affect of depth and width in a Deep Q-Network for both the environments viz.
 CartPole and MountainCar.
 The code snippet mentioned below exemplifies two of the structures for DQN:

 ```Python
 import keras  ## Import the Keras